Decoding Withholding Tax: An I.T. Export Service Provider's Toolkit for Simplifying International Payments

 However, the landscape of international tax laws is complex and dynamic.
 Each country has its regulations and tax rates.
 Therefore, in the previous example, while the client deducted withholding tax in the US, the remaining income of $7000 may be subject to another form of tax in India.
 This phenomenon is known as double taxation.

-This form of taxation applies when a taxpayer is subject to tax on the same income in two or more jurisdictions.
+This form of taxation applies to the same income in two or more jurisdictions.
 It can happen when income is subject to tax in the country where it is earned and then again in the country where the taxpayer resides.

 Then, how can you avoid losing your business’s hard-earned money in international taxes?